bentoml/BentoML/docs/source/guides/observability/monitoring-and-data-collection.rst

 For deployments using :doc:`the OCI-compliant image </guides/containerization>`, you can persist log files by mounting the specified log directory (``monitoring`` in the example) to a volume.
 This ensures that your monitoring data is retained across container restarts and redeployments.

-In Kubernetes, you can persist and ship logs by mounting the log directory and using a `fluentbit <https://fluentbit.io/>`_ DaemonSet or a sidecar container.
+In Kubernetes, you can persist and ship logs by mounting the log directory and using a `Fluent Bit <https://fluentbit.io/>`_ DaemonSet or a sidecar container.
 This allows the collected log files to be automatically forwarded to your designated monitoring system or data warehouse, ensuring that your monitoring data is centralized and accessible for analysis and alerting.

 Through an OTLP endpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^